gjbex/Deploying-LLMs-locally/tools/README.md

    an image to run llama.cpp.
 1. `apptainer_build.slurm`: a Slurm script to build an Apptainer image.
    (Note: you may have to adapt this script to your environment.)
+1. `mamba_init.sh`: Bash file that initializes conda/mamba for use in job scripts.